quicklizard99/somerset/README.md

 # Somerset

-Simple scientific pipelines
+Simple scientific pipelines.

 * stages can be written using any tool or language
 * output files are made read-only when stages complete
 * stages cannot be accidentally run again
 * `stdout` and `stderr` are both printed to the console and written to a log file
 * log files will contain
     * local datetimes that the staged started and completed
     * version number of the binary used to run the stage
     * host name
     * OS name

 ## Installation